SergejData/barbell-exercise-motion-pattern-recognition/README.md

 # Barbell Motion Tracking with Machine Learning

+## Introduction

 This project aims to use data science methods to analyse variety of barbell exercises and build a ML model that would recognise these exercises.
-Utilizing gyroscope and accelerometer data from wrist motion sensors worn by participants during exercises, I perform data cleaning, wrangling, visualization, interpret data and develop a machine learning model.
+Utilizing gyroscope and accelerometer data from wrist motion sensors worn by participants during exercises, I perform data cleaning, wrangling, visualization, interpret data and develop a machine learning model.~~~~

 If you're interested to delve deeper into motion sensors and the applications, as well as the underlying mathematical principles, I highly recommend readint this [Nature article](https://www.nature.com/articles/s41467-020-19424-2), it offers a comprehensive insight into the significance of this research area.